blazium-engine/blazium-docs/tutorials/export/one-click_deploy.rst

 .. note::

-    When **Use TLS** is enabled, you will get a warning from your web browser as Godot will use a temporary self-signed certificate.
+    When **Use TLS** is enabled, you will get a warning from your web browser as Blazium will use a temporary self-signed certificate.
 You can safely ignore it and bypass the warning by clicking **Advanced** and then **Proceed to (address)**.